-Physical activity (PA) and exercise training has been found to be possibly effective in preventing cognitive decline in people with MCI.
+Physical activity (PA) and exercise training have been found to be possibly effective in preventing cognitive decline in people with MCI.
 A number of research studies have been done to investigate what kind of PA and exercise training improves cognitive function in people with MCI.
 Although the evidence is not strong at the moment, we are still able to identify some studies which demonstrated positive findings.

 There are some studies showing that PA and exercise training has positive effects on cognition.
-However, the huge variation in the design of training suggested that we could not conclude which type, intensity, duration and frequency of exercise training is the most suitable one for improving cognition.
+However, the huge variation in the design of training suggested that we could not conclude which type, intensity, duration, and frequency of exercise training is the most suitable one for improving cognition.
 Further studies are required to make a concrete conclusion on what the most effective PA and exercise training is and how the training should be carried out.
-Physiotherapists, who are specialists for promoting active ageing in older adults, has a key role in applying and designing treatments for people with MCI to promote their cognition and physical capacity, and reduce related signs and symptoms.
+Physiotherapists, who are specialists for promoting active ageing in older adults, have a key role in applying and designing treatments for people with MCI to promote their cognition and physical capacity, and reduce related signs and symptoms.
 As more evidence is going to emerge, PA and exercise training can possibly become one of the key components in treating people with MCI.

-Wayne Chan is a registered Physiotherapist at Chi Lin Nunnery Elderly Services and a Visiting Lecturer at The Hong Kong Polytechnic University.
+Wayne Chan is a registered physiotherapist at Chi Lin Nunnery Elderly Services and a visiting lecturer at The Hong Kong Polytechnic University.
 He is interested in geriatric rehabilitation, dementia, and active ageing.
-He tweets at @WaynelsChan and blogs at Physio Researcher for the Aged.
+He is on Twitter.